This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Hospital admission rates are highest amongst children under five years old and those with underlying health conditions.
 Your child may need intensive care if they develop severe pneumonia or encephalitis.

-The 2006 UK measles outbreak resulted in the first death since 1992, highlighting the serious consequences for unprotected children.
+Mortality risk remains significant despite modern medical care.
 Deaths typically occur from pneumonia or encephalitis complications.
+The 2006 UK measles outbreak resulted in the first death since 1992, and in 2025 a further measles-related death occurred in England, highlighting the continuing serious consequences for unprotected children.

 Your child’s age significantly affects their survival chances, with infants under 12 months facing the highest mortality risk.